rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

         // This can be used for analytics and logging of encountered configuration issues.
         InAppMessaging.errorCallback = { Log.e(TAG, it.localizedMessage, it.cause) }

-        // In a Java app, call with `InAppMessaging.Companion.configure(context: Context)`.
+        // If using Java, call with `InAppMessaging.Companion.configure(context: Context)`.
         InAppMessaging.configure(
             context = this,
             subscriptionKey = "your_subscription_key", // Optional